 This Little Piggy

 Celebrating over 700 years of markets in Newport, this is a life-size bronze of a Gloucester Old Spot pig with baskets of fruit and vegetables.

 Stand and Stare

-This sculpture was created by Paul Kincaid and commemorates Newport's 'Supertramp' poet, W.H.Davies, whose poem 'Leisure' contains the famous lines 'What is this life if, full of care, we have no time to stand and stare'
+Created by Paul Kincaid to commemorate Newport's 'Supertramp' poet, W.H.Davies, whose poem 'Leisure' contains the famous lines 'What is this life if, full of care, we have no time to stand and stare'

 The Bell Carrier

 Also known as 'The Vision of St.Gwynllyw', this sculpture was inspired by the legend of Gwynllyw's conversion to Christianity.
 Created by Sebastian Boyesen and unveiled in 1996.